holiman/goevmlab/examples/callPrecompiles/README.md

 # EIP 2046

 This is a benchmarking tool for testing [EIP 2046: Reduced gas cost for static calls made to precompiles](https://eips.ethereum.org/EIPS/eip-2046).
-All benchmarks are basd on geth.
+All benchmarks are based on geth.

 ## Approach